 The Institutional Animal Care and Use Committee (IACUC) is responsible for the oversight of all live vertebrate animals used in teaching and research at UNLV.
 Its mission is to facilitate UNLV research and education through the provision of high-quality, ethical, and humane animal care and oversight.
+The UNLV IACUC also conducts a scientific merit review of all research activities prior to consideration of approval.

 Administered by the Office of Research Integrity, Animal Care Services provides animal care in compliance with all federal, state, and local regulations.
 The program is fully accredited by the Association for the Assessment and Accreditation for Laboratory Animal Care International (AAALAC).